• Validated by the Chair (G. Erny): 10/05/18

 The proposal should not be more than 2000 words, including references.
 Any external links that aim to increase the pages limit will be disregarded.

 1. If you do not have one, create a COST profile

-3. Send the following files by e-mail to the Chair (Dr Guillaume Erny guillaume(at)fe.up.pt) and STSM Coordinator (Dr Nuno Ratola nrneto(at)fe.up.pt); Please also indicate the Working Group (WG1-WG5) that suit best your application.
+3. Send the following files by e-mail to the Chair (Dr Guillaume Erny guillaume(at)portasap.eu) and STSM Coordinator (Dr Nuno Ratola firstname.lastname@example.org); Please also indicate the Working Group (WG1-WG5) that suit best your application.

 e.
-A letter of agreement for your visit form your home institution
+A letter of agreement for your visit from your home institution.

 AFTER THE STSM

 1. You have 30 days after completion of the STSM (and before the end of the current Grant Period) to submit your final report (see COST Vademecum).
 This should be sent to the Action Chair and to the STSM Coordinator.